CNS 721. Research and Statistical Analysis in Counseling. (3 h)

 CNS 752.
 Human Services Administration.
 (3 h)

 This course will focus on the knowledge, theory, and skills used in the administrative aspects of the human services delivery systems including organizational management, supervision, strategic planning, budgeting, grant and contract negotiation, and legal/regulatory issues.
 The course also covers managing the professional development of staff, recruiting and managing volunteers, and advocacy techniques.
-P-CNS 737, 741, 742.
+P-CNS 737, 741, and 742.

 CNS 753.
 Human Services Program Planning and Evaluation.
 (3 h)

 This course will focus on the range and characteristics of human services delivery systems and major conceptual models used to integrate prevention, maintenance, intervention, and rehabilitation and healthy functioning.
 The course includes the history of human services as well as the systematic analysis of service needs.
 The course also covers the selection of strategies or interventions and the evaluation of outcomes.
-P-CNS 741, CNS 737 and CNS 742.
+P-CNS 737, CNS 741, and CNS 742.

 CNS 754.
 Human Services Field Experience.
 (1-3 h)